 Permanent relocation of residential and commercial tenants is an ineligible use of funds offered through this NOFA.
 State or federal relocation law will apply for projects that will temporarily or permanently displace current business or residential occupants, and relocation assistance and benefits may be required which can add substantially to the project cost.
-Relocation assistance and benefits may be required, which can add substantially to the project cost.
 A detailed relocation plan and budget is required for all projects that involve temporary relocation of tenants.
 See the Application Instructions for more information.